KarinSuwazono/Turn_sequence_chemotaxis/README.md

 # Turn_sequence_chemotaxis

-This repository contains the data and code used to generate the figures for the paper.
+This repository contains the data and code used to generate the figures for the paper 'Dissection of behavioral components and the role of omega/delta turns for the chemotaxis of _C. elegans_'.

 ## Data